 Out of hours, the DSL can be contacted by email (aratford.301@dorothybarleyinfant.org.uk).
+School staff can also contact Anita via telephone if appropriate and urgent.

-When the DSL is absent, the DDSL - Jayne Osborne- will act as cover.
+When the DSL is absent, the DDSL - Jayne Osborne - will act as cover.